abtin/notes/2022/July.md

 #### Thoughts

 - Ok.
 MinIO makes sense.
 Deleting just creates a new version.
 Also with access and policy gives proper fine grained control.

+### July 08, 2022

+#### Thoughts

+- Can Microsoft Power Apps deliver real applications?
+The target audience is people with Word and Excel knowledge.
+Basically BAs.